nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

    - Once the threshold is established, clones are assigned to the sequences.
 A variety of tables and plots associated with clonal analysis were added to the folder `clonal_analysis/define_clones`, such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table, num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.

 5. Repertoire analysis.
-   - The output folder is `repertoire_comparison`.
-V gene distribution tables and plots are included in this folder.
+   - Calculation of several repertoire characteristics, e.g. V gene usage, for comparison between subjects, time points or cell populations.
+The output folder is `repertoire_comparison`.

 6. Other reporting.
    Additional reports are also generated, including:
-   - MultiQC report: summarizes QC metrics across all samples
+   - MultiQC report: summarizes QC metrics across all samples.
-   - Pipeline_info report:
+   - Pipeline_info report: various reports relevant to the running and execution of the pipeline.
-   - Report_file_size report:
+   - Report_file_size report: Summary of the number of sequences left after each of the most important pipeline steps.

 ## Costumizing your analysis and generating your own figures